 - A View of Montauk, 1976.
 A view of the Montauk Lighthouse circa 1883 from the Tooker Photo Collection.

 - Kevin J. McCann, Photographer,1977.
-A full page article about the various projects in process when the mill occurred.
+A full page article about the various projects in process when the mill fire occurred.
 Photographs by the writer Jack Graves show myself and large format Tooker prints.

 - Kevin J. McCann, About Carl Fisher,1988.
 A full page article about the Carl Fisher Project and a proposed film entitled "Playground" about his incredible life.